Smart Speaker & Echo Show Repair Cost UK 2026: Amazon Echo, Nest Audio & More

 Repair vs replace

 Repair is almost always the better call.
 A £24.95 Echo Dot driver or a £29.95 mic array is comfortably under half the price of a replacement, and repairing in place keeps your existing Alexa routines, smart-home pairings and voice profile intact — replacing the device means setting all of that up again.
 Even an Echo Show display at the top of the range is usually worth repairing against the cost of a new screen unit.
-The exception is a multi-fault older device whose combined repair approaches replacement cost, which we diagnose free and weigh honestly first.
+The one device we will steer you away from is an older speaker carrying several faults together — a worn driver, a dead mic and a flaky board at once — where the repairs combined close in on the price of a new unit; we call that honestly at the free diagnostic before any work begins.

 What drives a smart speaker repair cost

-- Speaker-only versus screen.
-An Echo Dot or Nest Mini concentrates its cost in the driver and mic array — small, cheap parts.
-An Echo Show or Echo Hub carries the display as its high-value assembly, so a screen repair runs several times a driver swap on the same brand.
+- Speaker box or screen device.
+An Echo Dot or Nest Mini keeps its cost in the driver and the mic array — small, inexpensive parts behind a grille.
+An Echo Show or Echo Hub adds a display as its priciest component, so a screen job on the same brand runs several times the cost of a driver swap.

-- Display size.
-On the Echo Show line, the display price tracks the panel size — a Show 21 panel is materially dearer than a Show 5 panel, and the integration labour scales with it.
+- How big the screen is.
+On the Echo Show range the display price follows the panel: a Show 21 sheet of glass costs materially more than a Show 5’s, and the labour to seat and align it grows with the size.

-- Diagnostic accuracy.
-“Alexa has stopped working” is genuinely ambiguous — it can be the mic, the speaker, the power board, the Wi-Fi chip, or a software setting.
-Our free diagnostic isolates which before quoting, which is what stops you paying for a driver when the fault was the mic array.
+- How sharp the diagnosis is.
+“Alexa has stopped working” could be the mic, the driver, the power board, the Wi-Fi chip or simply a setting.
+The free diagnostic works out which one before a price is named, so you are never billed for a driver when the mic array was the culprit.

 celltech vs buying a replacement

 Amazon and Google both steer a faulty smart speaker toward replacement, and for a device still under warranty that is the right route — use the manufacturer’s replacement there.
 For an out-of-warranty Echo or Nest Audio, the comparison favours repair.
 The hidden cost of replacement is not just the device price; it is re-pairing the new unit back into your Alexa routines, your smart-home pairings and your voice profile, all of which stay exactly as they were when you repair in place.
-We publish the price first, diagnose free, and underwrite the standard work with a 27-month guarantee — more than double the 12 months most independents offer.
+The figure goes up before you post, the diagnostic costs nothing, and the standard work is backed for 27 months — a guarantee that outlasts the 12 months most independents settle for.
 See our genuine vs OEM-grade parts guide for how we source drivers and display panels.

 Frequently asked questions